drusterdang/134b/assignmentfour/README.md

 # # # # # # # # # # # # # # #

-Navigation: Start with index.html as the login/signup page through Facebook authentication or username login.
+Navigation: Start with index.html as the login/signup page through Facebook authentication or username login/signup flow.
 All other pages are named as such:

-index.html - Login/signup page with demo main.html - Home page with Total Coin
+index.html - Login/signup page with demo.
-Value and graphs for all coins main-metal.html - Information particular to a specific metal type, contains a store of all coins/bars of that specific type edit.html - the update and create in our CRUD model, depending on if an object id is specified.  view.html - View page that allows you to view details about a coin not shown in the main-metal page.
+main.html - Home page with Total Coin Value and graphs for all coins. main-metal.html - Information particular to a specific metal type, contains a store of all coins/bars of that specific type edit.html - the update and create in our CRUD model, depending on if an object id is specified.
+view.html - View page that allows you to view details about a coin not shown in the main-metal page.

-In main, you are given an overview all all the metals and a very generalized description of the user’s inventory.
+In main, you are given an overview of all the metals and a very generalized description of the user’s inventory.
 Clicking on the looping arrow will cause the page to refresh.
 Additionally, clicking on the settings cogs icon will cause a logout prompt to pop up, which is cancellable.

 Clicking on the AU (gold), AG (silver), or PT (platinum) boxes on the side nav will simply navigate you to the AU (gold) page, AG (silver) page, PT (platinum) page.
-From there, you can see the the value, price per time chart graph, and a collection of the amount of coins you added.
+From there, you can see the value, price per time chart graph, and a collection of the amount of coins you added.
 Each coin has a image, item type, qty, weight, percentage, and a value.
 In the table of coins, you can navigate one page at a time.
 Page numbers are stored in the hash of the location so one